The spotlight has once again turned to shine brightly on steel framed bikes.

 There’s a movement in the cycling industry: a rising hoard of “Made in the USA” bike builders, all hoping to redefine what a bike can and should be.
 And, there’s an ever-increasing mass of riders desiring a simple, smooth, predictable ride.

 Some say steel is the answer.

-And it’s of no wonder.
-A handsomely TIG welded or llet-brazed steel frame speaks of craftsmanship verging on art worth ogling for hours.
+And it’s no wonder.
+A handsomely TIG welded steel frame speaks of craftsmanship verging on art worth ogling for hours.
 Steel, usually some variation of Chromoly, is becoming lighter and stronger than ever before thanks to the aerospace industry.
 While corporate industry and media will direct attention toward the latest carbon fiber or titanium frames, frame builder Eric Tomczak, owner of Myth Cycles in Durango, Colorado, shares another point of view.
 Tomczak is out to change our perception and re-write the story.
 The common misconception is that steel is extremely heavy, says Tomczak.
 That’s partly what inspired the name: Myth.